You’ve worked hard to build up your pension pot. So you’ll probably want to know what will happen to it when you die.

 If you die while receiving income from a drawdown contract, your dependants have 3 options:

-- If you’re under 75, any drawdown benefits can usually be passed on free of tax.
+- If you’re under 75, any drawdown benefits can usually be passed on as a lump sum free of tax.
 If you are 75 or older, your dependants will have to pay tax on what they receive

 - They can continue the drawdown and carry on taking an income from it.
 If you are 75 or older they'll pay income tax on what they receive

 - They can use the remaining fund to purchase an annuity.
-They will pay income tax on the income they receive from this
+If you are 75 or older, your dependents will have to pay tax on what they receive

 You usually can't choose one of these options in advance.